 This vegan bagel recipe is so delicious – it’s fluffy on the inside and crisp on the outside!

-These bagels are one of the most affordable bread recipes you can make, and the taste and texture is just amazing!
+These bagels are one of the most affordable bread recipes you can make, and the process is very straight-forward and easy to follow.

 Homemade Fluffy Everything Bagels

 If you’ve never made bagels from scratch, this is the perfect recipe for you – it’s simple to follow and only needs a few ingredients.

 This recipe is perfect for beginners, especially if you don’t have much experience with yeast and rising dough.

 This vegan bagel recipe also makes your home smell just like a bakery, and there’s nothing better than a fresh homemade bagel!